lmuntaner/tech-introduction-product-people/docs/networking/graphql.md

 ## What is GraphQL

-GraphQL is a query language that allows the user to specify what information does it want.
+GraphQL is a query language that allows the user to specify the information it wants to retrieve.

 It is an alternative to [REST](./rest.md).